 Tate Modern, London, 29 May-12 June

-Zamyn’s inaugural Cultural Forum, in partnership with Accenture, Africa Progress Panel, Barclays, Penguin Books, SOAS, University of London and Tate, will be held at Tate Modern, London, in the lead up to the G8 Summit – from 29 May to 12 June 2013.
+Zamyn’s 2013 Cultural Forum, in partnership with Accenture, Africa Progress Panel, Barclays, SOAS - University of London and Tate, was held at Tate Modern, London, in the lead up to the G8 Summit.

-Leading thinkers from disparate worlds of politics, business, academia and the arts will come together for a series of lectures and panel discussions to explore new perspectives on global citizenship.
-Much of the programme takes up questions arising from the exponential growth in movement across international borders – of people, capital, resources and artefacts – and the challenges and opportunities it presents for cultural, academic and other national and international institutions.
+Leading thinkers from disparate worlds of politics, business, academia and the arts came together for a series of lectures and panel discussions to explore new perspectives on global citizenship.
+Much of the programme took up questions arising from the exponential growth in movement across international borders – of people, capital, resources and artefacts – and the challenges and opportunities it presents for cultural, academic and other national and international institutions.

-Through a collision of outlooks, the events will question the validity of concepts such as global order, development and the foreigner, and examine perceptions and aspirations that herald the world to come.
+Through a collision of outlooks, the events questioned the validity of concepts such as migration, corporations, governance and sustainability, and examined perceptions of the multiple realities of globalisation.